typescene/typescene.github.io/docs/ref/UIButton.md

 string
 ```
 {:.declarationspec}
-Path to navigate to when clicked (overrides onClick handler), *or* `:back` to go back in history when clicked.
+Path to navigate to automatically when clicked, if not blank; use `:back` to go back in history.